Tai Po New Town: History of development

 In 1972, the Executive Council, the de facto cabinet of the Hong Kong colonial government, had approved a 10-year housing plan, which included a proposed expansion of Tai Po, Fanling–Sheung Shui-Shek Wu Hui and Yuen Long as new towns.

 In 1976, Tai Po New Town project was formally announced.
-Differ from Luk Heung San Tsuen, which was a relocation of rural population to the rural town centre, the new town project was an influx of urban population from the existing built-up area of the city.
+Differing from Luk Heung San Tsuen, which was a relocation of rural population to the rural town centre, the new town project was to be an influx of urban population from the existing built-up area of the city.

 In 1980, the first public rental housing estate of the new town, Tai Yuen Estate, was completed.
-It was followed by Fu Heng Estate, Fu Shin Estate, Kwong Fuk Estate, Tai Wo Estate and Wan Tau Tong Estate (in alphabetical order); Po Heung Estate was the latest public rental housing estate of Tai Po in the Tai Po Market area as a re-development project of existing public facility of the traditional market town.
+It was followed by Fu Heng Estate, Fu Shin Estate, Kwong Fuk Estate, Tai Wo Estate and Wan Tau Tong Estate (in alphabetical order); Po Heung Estate is currently the latest public rental housing estate of Tai Po in the Tai Po Market area as a re-development project of existing public facility of the traditional market town.
 The establishment of Tai Wo Estate and Tai Wo station, also shifted the area that corresponded to the name Tai Wo, from Tai Po Market (was established as Tai Wo Shi; at the time of establishment, Tai Po Old Market was known as Tai Po Market) to the area around Tai Wo Estate.
 The new town also composed of many private housing estates, as well as public-private housing estates that were subsidized under the Home Ownership Scheme.

-The New Town project also made Yuen Chau Tsai fishing village obsoleted.
-Fishermen that formerly lived on their boats, were relocated in the 1970s, initially to the temporary housing area such as Yue Kok (漁角 (fishing corner)), and then public housing estate.
-Yuen Chau Tsai now known for Island House, a fishermen temple Tai Wong Yeh Temple, and nearby Yuen Chau Tsai Park.
+The New Town project also made Yuen Chau Tsai fishing village obsolete.
+Fishermen that formerly lived on their boats, were relocated in the 1970s, initially to temporary housing areas such as Yue Kok (漁角 (fishing corner)), and then public housing estates.
+Yuen Chau Tsai is now known for Island House, the fishermen temple, Tai Wong Yeh Temple, and nearby Yuen Chau Tsai Park.

-Wong Shiu Chi Secondary School, SKH Bishop Mok Sau Tseng Secondary School and Carmel Pak U Secondary School, all subsidized secondary schools, was founded in 1960, 1975 and 1979 respectively.
+Wong Shiu Chi Secondary School, SKH Bishop Mok Sau Tseng Secondary School and Carmel Pak U Secondary School, all of which are subsidized secondary schools, were founded in 1960, 1975 and 1979 respectively.
 Tai Po Government Secondary School, was founded in 1984 and folded in 2014.
 As of 2018, there were 19 secondary schools in the whole Tai Po District, all within the Tai Po New Town.